 EIDL Application Document: Surprises

 Initially, it was thought that EIDL applications would not require personal guarantees, like collateral.
-Now, Turner said, we’re starting to see the actual loan document has some interesting items.
+Now we’re starting to see the actual loan document has some interesting items.
 For example, the SBA is potentially going to take a blanket UCC over all assets.

 There are also requirements for transferring what you can do with that collateral and limits on distributions.